-- Time of Essence.
+- 7. Time of Essence.
 Performance of this Agreement shall commence on the effective date of the Agreement and all work shall be completed as expeditiously as possible, except as modified by mutual agreement or unless this Agreement is sooner terminated. - 8.
 Confidentiality of Material.
 To the extent permitted by applicable law, including but not limited to Chapter 92F (Uniform Information Practices Act, Modified), HRS, any information, data, report, record, or other material marked "Confidential" and given to the Subject Participant by HHFDC under this Agreement shall not be made available to any individual or organization by the Subject Participant without the prior written consent of HHFDC, provided that consent shall not be unreasonably withheld.
-The foregoing restriction shall not apply to any information, data, report, record or other material that: (a) is independently known by the Subject Participant by a third party with the legal authority to do so; (c) is or becomes public through no fault of the Subject Participant; (d) is independently developed by the Subject Participant; or (e) is required to be disclosed pursuant to law or court order. - 9.
+The foregoing restriction shall not apply to any information, data, report, record or other material that: (a) is independently known by the Subject Participant prior to receipt from HHFDC; (b) is disclosed to the Subject Participant by a third party with the legal authority to do so; (c) is or becomes public through no fault of the Subject Participant; (d) is independently developed by the Subject Participant; or (e) is required to be disclosed pursuant to law or court order. - 9.
 Counterparts.
 This Agreement may be executed by the parties in counterparts.
 The counterparties executed by the parties named in this Agreement shall constitute a single binding Agreement, notwithstanding that all parties might not be signatories to the same counterpart.
 Each counterpart shall constitute an original.